Milligan-IS218-2025/main-project-ahstephens6/README.md

 * [ ] Demonstrate knowledge of the CSS font properties
 * [x] Select and use a consistent color theme across all pages
 * [ ] Select and use consistent margins and padding across all pages
+* [ ] Use pseudo-classes to change the styles of hyperlinks across all pages